tokio-rs/website-next/content/tokio/tutorial/async.md

 # use std::sync::{Arc, Mutex};
 # use crossbeam::channel;
 struct Task {
+    // The `Mutex` is to make `Task` implement `Sync`.
+Only
+    // one thread accesses `future` at any given time.
+The
+    // `Mutex` is not required for correctness.
+Real Tokio
+    // does not use a mutex here,  but real Tokio has
+    // more lines of code than can fit in a single tutorial
+    // page.
     future: Mutex<Pin<Box<dyn Future<Output = ()> + Send>>>,
     executor: channel::Sender<Arc<Task>>,
 }